vhrdtech/wire_weaver/README.md

 * velocity: `f32<"m/s">`

 Units are not transmitted over the wire, used as a hint for code generation and in UI tool.

+## Crate naming

+`wire_weaver_` prefix is used on core crates that implement all the functionality.
+`ww_` prefix is used on small crates using WireWeaver to provide new types and define APIs.